Nitsan448/WorkoutPlanner/README.md

 A web application where users can easily create highly customizable workouts, edit, and play them.

+#### Frontend

+The Frontend uses redux and rtk querys to send requests to the backend, handle and cache the response data.

 #### Backend

 The backend is a REST API designed in the following way: <br />